 - Touken Ranbu has you as a time-traveling sage gathering various Japanese swords and give them life and human forms - as pretty boys, that is.
-Specifically, they're the swords used by various historical Japanese figures, particularly the Sengoku era, such as Date Masamune or Oda Nobunaga, and brings with them characteristics and history of each swords in question (along with their former owners).
+Specifically, they're the swords used by various historical Japanese figures, such as Okita Souji or Oda Nobunaga, and brings with them characteristics and history of each swords in question (along with their former owners).
 Unlike KanColle above (both this and that game are made by DMM), this game explains how they came to be.

 - Warship Girls is pretty much the Chinese's response to Kantai Collection above, as it also features personified World War II warships, in form of girls.
 The difference is that they featured ships of multiple countries right off the bat as opposed to just the IJN.

 - Grayling features the Elementals as its main characters, who embody abstract or physical ideals such as death and fire.